 Do your kids enjoy reading for pleasure?
+How do you make reading for pleasure fun for your child?
 Most kids generally have to be coaxed to read books outside of the classroom.
 But few kids are excited to pick up a book to read when they get home from school.
 Learning how to enjoy reading can be an obstacle for kids who don’t like to read.
 However, getting your child to read for pleasure is different compared to most of the reading that they do in the classroom.

 When they are reading for pleasure, your child typically finds a book that they are interested in and find a comfortable spot to chill while reading.
 Reading for pleasure goes far beyond the classroom and benefits them for the rest of their lives.
 With constant pressure from teachers, parents, and possibly their grandparents, children feel like they are being forced to read.
 We all know that when we are forced to do something it takes all the pleasure and joy out of it.

 How to Make Reading for Pleasure Fun for Your Child